hashicorp/terraform/website/source/docs/providers/dme/r/record.html.markdown

 * `value` - (Required) The value of the record; its usage will depend on the `type` (see below)
 * `ttl` - (Integer, Optional) The TTL of the record
+* `gtdLocation` - (String, Optional) The GTD Location of the record on GTD enabled domains; Unless GTD is enabled this should be omitted or set to "DEFAULT"

 Additional arguments are listed below under DNS Record Types.